amanasmuei/prompt-tool/docs/getting-started/README.md

 ### API Key Errors

-- ✅ Check key is correct (no spaces)
+- ✅ Check key is correct (no extra spaces)
-- ✅ Verify provider is enabled in .env.local
+- ✅ Verify provider is enabled in `.env.local`
-- ✅ Restart development server after changes
+- ✅ Restart dev server after changing `.env.local`

 ### Port Already in Use